SerialCore/PrivacyPolicy/index.md

 ### Motion Recorder

 This app only records sensor data, and it won't submit or transfer these data in any way.

+### Chess Games

+The chess games only provide local game experience, and won't record and transfer private data.